OscarLarm/Burger/reflections/oscar-journal.md

 I would like to add a "cart", and the ability to add and remove stuff to it, then send everything inside the cart.
 But I think this is enough for now, when we've combined everything we'll be able to add more things.

 Tomorrow is a "lab" so I'm gonna show what I added and see if we want to combine everything.

+---
+### 2024-10-04

+I sent a message in the group chat to see how it's progressing.
+Malte said that he had fixed the endpoint for kitchenview, and gotten it to read json.